PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-12 06:59:28
+Last updated: 2024-04-12 07:00:03
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett